RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms

 \section{Failure Pattern Analysis of Coding Agents' Trajectories on SWE-bench-Live/MultiLang \& Windows}

-The SWE-agent paper \citep{yang2024swe} classify the failure pattern of SWE-agent on SWE-bench into (1) Incorrect Implementation (2) Overly Specific Implementation (3) Failed to Recover from Edit (4) Failed to Find Edit Location (5) Failed to Find Relevant File (6) Gave Up Prematurely (7) Can’t Reproduce (8) Ran Out of Time.
-Following their work and through further case study of 50 failed trajectories of the coding agents evaluated on SWE-bench-Live/MultiLang and Windows, we propose the following failure patterns when solving SWE-bench-Live:
+Following the failure pattern analysis of SWE-agent \citep{yang2024swe} and ORACLE-SWE \citep{li2026oracle}, and through further case study of 100 failed trajectories of the coding agents evaluated on SWE-bench-Live/MultiLang and Windows, we propose the following failure patterns when solving SWE-bench-Live:

 \begin{enumerate}[nosep] \item \textbf{Reproduction Failure.} The reproduction test file written by agent runs successfully but cannot reproduce the issue. \item \textbf{Execution Failure.} The agent even does not know how to run the code repository, so it fails to run the written reproduction test file. \item \textbf{File Localization Failure.} The agent did not view all the files that need to be edited in ground truth patch. \item \textbf{Line Localization Failure.} The agent failed to edit correct locations that the ground truth patch edits. \item \textbf{Overly Specific Implementation}. \item \textbf{Normal Functionality Corrupted.} The agent's edits corrupted originally normal functionalities. \item \textbf{Incorrect Solution} to the problem statement. \item \textbf{Failed to Recover from Edit.} The agent fell into edit-error-edit-error loop. \item \textbf{Submit Prematurely}. \item \textbf{Key commands Timeout.} Running important shell commands like testing or modifying dependencies went timeout so verification of edits is not possible. \item \textbf{Max Step Reached}, before completing the task. \end{enumerate}